cptpcrd/pypsutil/docs/index.rst

 Not all platforms support all interfaces.
 Availability of different functions on different platforms is noted in the documentation.

+Additionally, pypsutil is only properly tested on x86_64.
+It may work on other architectures, but support is probably less reliable.
+(In particular, big-endian architectures may have trouble, especially with regards to networking APIs.)

 Process information
 ===================